GSA/cio.gov-redo/_posts/2016-08-16-optimizing-data-centers.md

 ---
-layout: blog
+layout: post
-title: 'A Fresh Approach to Optimizing Federal Data Centers'
+title: A Fresh Approach to Optimizing Federal Data Centers
-description:
+excerpt: This blog entry was originally published on August 10, 2016 on the GSA blog.
+Last week, we announced that GSA’s Office of Government-wide Policy (OGP) will serve as the Managing Partner for OMB’s Data Center Optimization Initiative (DCOI) to help federal agencies implement the data center provisions of the [Federal Information Technology Acquisition Reform Act (FITARA).
-date: 2016-08-16
+date: August 16, 2016
 display-date: 16 August 2016
 author: Dominic Sale, Office of Government-wide Policy, GSA
 tags: data-center 2016

-image:
-image-thumbnail: /assets/img/CIO-council-Logo-silver1.png
-img-alt: CIOC Logo
+permalink:
 ---
 This [blog](https://gsablogs.gsa.gov/gsablog/2016/08/10/a-fresh-approach-to-optimizing-federal-data-centers/) entry was originally published on August 10, 2016 on the GSA blog.